 “And this is eternal life [zōē], that they know you, the only true God, and Jesus Christ whom you have sent.” ~ John 17:3

 “But these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life [zōēn] in his name.” ~ John 20:31

 It’s clear that both Jesus and John (the disciple whom Jesus loved and one of the four chroniclers of Jesus’ earthly ministry), through their overwhelming and consistent use of the Greek word “zoe,” and the fact that the Greek word representing physical life (Bios) is not used even one time in the Gospel of John, emphasized the gift and blessing of eternal life, through faith in Jesus Christ.
-Neither Jesus nor John had in mind man’s “best life now,” or the unbiblical concepts of guaranteed “health, wealth, and prosperity.”
-Nowhere is this truth more obvious than in the very verse many false teachers cite to support the unbiblical notion of promised material blessing–John 10:10.
+Neither Jesus nor John had in mind man’s “best life now,” nor the unbiblical concepts of guaranteed “health, wealth, and prosperity.”
+Nowhere is this truth more obvious than in the verse many false teachers cite to support the unbiblical notion of promised material blessing–John 10:10.